Auction day tips for buyers.

 - Introduce yourself to the auctioneer.
 They will remember you and look for you when seeking any higher bids.
 If you’re not successful this time around, they will look out for you at other auctions.

 - Auctions are highly unpredictable and emotionally charged.
-Stay calm and master your poker face.
-You don’t want to give too much away.
+Stay calm and master your poker face to avoid giving too much away.

 - Auctions always have an open home inspection just before the auction begins.
 This is your opportunity to take a final look at the property, the contract and auction rules.

 - Keep your eyes on the competition, especially when the bidding slows down.
-You can tell a lot by someone’s body language and who they’re talking to that’s around them.
+You can tell a lot by someone’s body language and who they’re talking to nearby.

 - Never start bidding with your maximum amount – if you get caught up in the excitement and bid more than you can afford and win, that property is yours to keep.